AntiqueSquid/Reconatron/README.md

 Add additional initial enumeration for web app
 Combine with Infrastructure - provide an option for webapp or infrastructure recon Test, decide on improvements from then on.

+Fix the world too, will try that at some point.